Samsung knows the pandemic changed tech, so Galaxy phones are changing too

-The COVID-19 pandemic required us to to work, attend school and socialize from home -- meaning our smartphones gained a new level of importance.
-Although the shutdown period is over, the time we spent at home in 2020 gave Samsung plenty of ideas for how the smartphone experience could be improved.
+The COVID-19 pandemic required us to to work, attend school and socialize from home -- meaning our tech reached a new level of importance in our lives.
+Although the lockdowns are over, the time we spent at home in 2020 gave Samsung plenty of ideas for how the smartphone experience could be improved.

+Those takeaways will surface in One UI 4, Samsung's next major software update, which rolls out Monday starting with the Galaxy S21 series.

 The update largely focuses on improving areas like privacy, ease of use, personalization and communication, elements that Samsung noticed had become particularly important as many people began spending more time on their phones during the shutdown period.
 It's another example of the broader shift that's occurred across the tech industry as companies began tailoring their products to facilitate remote work and socialization.